nomada314/starter-academic/content/post/BS/Lec4_tests.md

 Hypothesis testing starts with a statement, or assumption, about a population parameter—such as the population mean.
 This statement is referred to as a hypothesis.

 A hypothesis might be that the mean monthly commission of sales associates in retail electronics stores, such as hhgregg, is USD 2,000.
 We cannot contact all hhgregg sales associates to determine that the mean is USD 2,000.
 The cost of locating and inter- viewing every hhgregg electronics sales associate in the United States would be exorbitant.
 To test the validity of the hypothesis ($\mu$ = USD 2,000), we must select a sample from the population of all hhgregg electronics sales associates, calculate sample statistics, and based on certain decision rules reject or fail to reject the hypothesis.
 A sample mean of USD 1,000 per month is much less than USD 2,000 per month and we would most likely reject the hypothesis.
 However, suppose the sample mean is USD 1,995.
-Can we attribute the $5 difference between USD 1,995 and USD 2,000 to sampling error?
-Or is this difference of $5 statistically significant?
+Can we attribute the USD 5 difference between USD 1,995 and USD 2,000 to sampling error?
+Or is this difference of USD 5 statistically significant?

 **HYPOTHESIS TESTING** A procedure based on sample evidence and probability theory to determine whether the hypothesis is a reasonable statement.